KQMQ-FM: Rock, Top 40, and CHR

-By the 1980s, it inherited the Top 40 format from KKUA and continued it into the 1990s.
+By 1982, KQMQ inherited the Top 40/CHR format from KKUA and continued it into the 1990s.
 On December 18, 2000, at 5 am, it flipped to all-1980s and 90s music, with the Top 40 format previously on KQMQ moving over to sister station KDDB.
 KQMQ was then known as "93.1 The Q".
 In 2005, KQMQ returned to Top 40 hits with a modern adult contemporary lean as "93.1 The Zone".
 During its second run as a Top 40/CHR, KQMQ-FM was the first station in the U.S. to play Linkin Park's "New Divide".
 This was certified by Mediabase 24/7.

 Reggae and Hawaiian Contemporary

 In early 2011, management was planning a major change.
 The station sent out a decoy media release that KQMQ would switch to a new format that would be Traditional Hawaiian "Nā Mele 93.1", a brand that is used at parent company Ohana Broadcasting's other outlets in Hawaii.
 On February 4, KQMQ dropped its Top 40/CHR format and began stunting with all-Bob Marley music during the weekend until February 6.

 It then flipped to a format that consists of reggae and contemporary Hawaiian music, billing itself as "93.1 Da Pā'ina".
 The move to a Reggae-based format made this the second of its kind in the United States.
 February 6, was also Marley's birthday, which added to the timing of the flip.
 According to Program Director Rick Thomas, "Pa’ina’s mission to is to have fun and play the reggae and island jams people really want to hear".
 Thomas launched with Big Teeze as station voice and with Imaging Director John James.
 With this move, KQMQ competes with two other Hawaiian contemporary outlets that also feature reggae music in their presentation, KDNN and KCCN.